adepierre/Botcraft/README.md

   - placing a block
   - interacting with a block (lever, button ...)
 - [3_SimpleAFKExample](Examples/3_SimpleAFKExample): Simple example to stay at the same position.
 Physics is not processed, chunks are not saved in memory to save RAM.

+## Connection

+If the server is in online-mode: false mode, you can connect with any username.

+If the server is in online-mode: true mode, you can connect with a Mojang account (login+password) or with a json file created by the official minecraft launcher ``launcher/install/path/launcher_accounts.json``.
+For users with a Microsoft account, only the second option is available, as implementing the full [Microsoft oauth procedure](https://wiki.vg/Microsoft_Authentication_Scheme) would be rather complicated and tedious.

 ## To-do list